-After a rigorous evaluation process, which included an onsite survey (May 6 to 10, 2013) by external peer surveyors who assessed organizational leadership, governance, clinical programs and services against requirements for quality and safety, the Keewatin Yatthé Regional Health Authority has been accredited
+After a rigorous evaluation process, which included an onsite survey June 2017 by external peer surveyors who assessed organizational leadership, governance, clinical programs and services against requirements for quality and safety, the Keewatin Yatthé Regional Health Authority has been accredited

 under Accreditation Canada’s Qmentum accreditation program.

 An independent, not-for-profit organization, Accreditation Canada sets standards for quality and safety in health care and accredits health organizations in Canada and around the world.

 Accreditation Canada requirements include national standards of excellence; required safety practices to reduce potential harm; and questionnaires to

 assess the work environment, patient safety culture, governance functioning and client experience.
 All are factored into the accreditation decision.

 “The organization is commended on its commitment to using accreditation to improve the quality and safety of the services it offers to its clients and its community,” states Accreditation Canada its accreditation report.